-Makeup exams and exams for hybrid courses may be scheduled with the University Testing Center which offers expanded time availability, online scheduling, and email return of completed exams.
+and email return of completed exams.
 Access forms for scheduling these exams with the Forms (staff only) tab in the red left hand menu.
-Email esuetesting@osu.edu or call 614.292.2241 for more information.
+Email esue-testing@osu.edu or call 614.292.2241 for more information.

 Note that courses designated as 100% Distance Learning cannot require students to take exams on campus, including at the testing center.
 Students must be able to complete all course content including exams from a distance.
 However, instructors may provide students with the option to take exams at the testing center as an alternative to the remote testing option.